 Since the outbreak of violence in Syria in March 2011, more than 190,000 people have died according to the UN.
-In addition to the widely reported atrocities that have occurred during the conflict, PHR has documented reports of serious violations of medical neutrality in Syria and alarming attacks on medical personnel and facilities across the country in this interactive map.
+Among other atrocities that have occurred during the conflict, there have been serious violations of medical neutrality.
+PHR has been documenting attacks on medical personnel and facilities across the country in this interactive map.